nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/cfdebot_website_editing.md

 - If the website build checks pass, the bot auto-merges changes into the `preview` branch and renders the preview website.

-- The cfde-bot simultaneously creates a PR of the changes to the `published-documentation` `master` branch so you can request a reviewer to merge to the `master` branch if you decide the preview looks good.
+- The cfde-bot simultaneously creates a PR to push the changes to the public website.
+After review by the admin team, the changes will be merged.

 #### Step 1: Go to the sub-module's Github repository